Portuguese culture in the Algarve

 Maios

 If you are seeking for something more picturesque and even less usual, then you should visit the Algarve in the beginning of May.
 Every year, at the 1st of May, a festivity called Maios (literally means ‘Mays’) occurs.
 People display dolls made of cloth from their homes, on the street and roads.
-Each doll represents a personality or ideal.
-Normally they are holding cardboards with some satirical phrase on it.
+Each doll has a personality and usually holds a funny or satirical sign.
 This tradition dates back from the times of the dictatorship.
-It is more probable to pass by them on the road between Aljezur and Fuzeta, so if you do and find some of those, don’t be scared by those creepy dolls, they are just merrymakers!
+You’re most likely to spot them on the road between Aljezur and Fuzeta, so if you do and find some of those, don’t be alarmed by the strange-looking dolls.
+They are just part of the fun!

 Medieval Festivals

 Are you fond of the medieval era, history and fairy tales?
 If so, you should definitely visit one of the medieval fairs that occur regularly in the Algarve!
 The most famous one is the Medieval Festival in Silves, but there is also a good Medieval Festival in Castro Marim.
 Here you can see hundreds of impersonators, horses, stalls, lights and fires!
 Usually they interpret battles of the Reconquista of the land from the moors, artisans calling customers to show off their skills, daily life scenes and have medieval tournaments.
 These fairs usually last for several days, so why don’t you turn into a part-time noble, a soldier, an archer or a fortune-telling gipsy and immerse in this amazing and vivid atmosphere.
-Try some snacks of that era and be part of this magical village!
+Try traditional snacks and immerse yourself in the magical atmosphere.

 Motard Concentration of Faro